Batman Ninja vs. Yakuza League: Plot

 A day after returning from the past, Batman and his allies discover that the world is not the same as they left it.
 Japan no longer exists and neither do the heroes of the Justice League.
 Also, yakuza are raining from the skies.
 The yakuza belong to Hinomoto, a Japan from a parallel universe, and are using an interdimensional rift above Gotham City to invade Earth.
 On Earth, only the people who previously time-traveled can see the rift.

 Batman and Robin use the rift to travel to Hinomoto, while Nightwing, Red Hood, and Red Robin stay behind to capture the remaining yakuza.
 The Bat family are soon ambushed by the Yakuza League, a corrupt counterpart of the missing Justice League and the leading group of the Hagane yakuza clan who took over Hinomoto.
 The first three Yakuza League members whom the Bat family encounter are Zeshika the Emerald Ray (an alternate Jessica Cruz-Green Lantern), the second-in-command Asha the Aqua Dragon (an alternate Aquaman), and Bari the Fleet-Footed (an alternate Barry Allen-Flash).
 The Bat family defends themselves and wards off the Yakuza League with additional help from the Amazone, an opposing Yakuza clan led by Daiana the Eagle Goddess (an alternate Wonder Woman).

 At Amazone base, Daiana explains the rise of the Hagane clan at Hinomoto; the country consisted solely of yakuza families fighting one another.
-Recently a clan leader was an alternate Doomsday called Deio Domuzu and was killed by the Yakuza League leader, who is an alternate Superman called Kuraku.
-Because the Hagane clan became corrupted and lost the yakuza code of honor called Ninkyou, the Amazone is the only opposing group left.
+Recently, a clan leader was Deio Domuzu (an alternate Doomsday) and was killed by Kuraku, the Yakuza League leader (an alternate Superman).
+Because the Hagane clan became corrupted and lost the yakuza code of honor, the Amazone is the only opposing group left.
 The Harley Quinn from Batman's timeline is aiding Daiana.
 She and Joker escaped from prison after hearing the news of yakuza invasions in Gotham.

 While departing for Gotham, Batman and Robin are ambushed by Kuraku, and discover that Robin's grandfather, Ra's al Ghul, was responsible for the current reality, having acquired Gorilla Grodd's Quake Engine and upgraded it into the Four-Dimensional Origami System, using it to manipulate parts of Earth's history, creating Hinomoto along with the Yakuza League and ruling it.
-As Robin is kidnapped by the Hagane clan, Batman is rescued by Joker and Harley, with Joker only rescuing Batman so he can be the one to kill him.
+As the Hagane clan kidnap Robin, Batman is rescued by Joker and Harley, with Joker only rescuing Batman so he can be the one to kill him.
 However, Joker immediately flees to avoid being killed by Kuraku, while Daiana rescues Harley.
 Before retreating, Kuraku warns Daiana that the Amazone will be disposed for helping the Bat family.